Four Stages of Breaking a Food Addiction

 Eating more than you need causes you to feel as if you are in a drugged state.
 This altered state, zones out the brain, and helps you to escape from feelings.

-Stage Four The new way becomes the comfortable and preferred wayIts important to know, however, that the attachment you seem to feel for certain foods is not predicated on how much you love that particular food.
+It’s important to know, however, that the attachment you seem to feel for certain foods is not predicated on how much you “love” that particular food.
 Rather, it indicates how very addicted you are to numbing yourself with that food.
 Thinking about the food, getting the food, eating the food in a certain way, has become an integral part of your self-medicating ritual.
-The thought of not acting out (not getting your drug) causes you great anxiety.
+The thought of not “acting out” (not getting your drug) causes you great anxiety.
 You eat the item (bread, beverage, candy, popcorn, etc.) to relieve the discomfort caused by not eating the item.
 Consider not drinking coffee and getting a headache and then drinking a cup of coffee to relieve the discomfort caused by not drinking the coffee.
-Its like a puppy chasing its tail.
+It’s like a puppy chasing its tail.

 This article is an excerpt from the book Conquer Your Food Addiction authored by Caryl Ehrlich.
 Caryl also teaches The Caryl Ehrlich Program, a one-on-one behavioral approach to weight loss in New York City.
 Visit her at www.ConquerFood.com to know more about weight loss and keep it off without diet, deprivation, props, or pills.
 Caryl welcomes questions or comments about this article and the behavioral methods she incorporates into her weight loss program.
 Contact her at Caryl at ConquerFood.com or call 212-986-7155.